Have a Rehearsal Dinner-5 Reasons Why You Should

 Thank them with gifts.

 Who DOESN’T love gifts?!?
 Rehearsal dinners are the best time to hand out any gifts you may have purchased for your wedding party.
 What better way to thank them by giving them something personalized and fun they can cherish for years to come?
-This is also the perfect time to gift your bridesmaids with any jewelry that you would like them to wear on your big day.
+This is also the perfect time to gift your bridesmaids any jewelry that you would like them to wear on your big day.
 Another fun idea is for the groomsmen to get matching socks or personalized flasks as a fun prop for photos for the wedding day.
 It’s also a great time to thank your parents with a special gift for all they have done.

 Practice makes perfect!

-If you have lots of kids in your wedding, this is the perfect time to show them what is expected of them.
+If you have lots of kids at your wedding, this is the perfect time to show them what is expected of them.
 It’s also a great time to show the adults that may need the extra reinforcement as well.
 Giving everyone a quick rundown will save lots of time and unnecessary confusion on your big day.

 Do you have any questions about having a rehearsal dinner?
 We would love to hear about them in the comments below.